 Len Rossi – Life Before Wrestling

-Len Rossi was born in Utica, New York, on September 24th, 1929, to Italian parents.
-At age 15, Len Rositano (later shortened to Rossi when becoming a pro wrestler) began working out at the local YMCA to gain strength to fend off bullies who made a habit of targeting him.
+Len Rossi was born to Italian parents in Utica, New York, on September 24th, 1929.
+At age 15, Len Rositano (later shortened to Rossi when becoming a pro wrestler) began working out at the local YMCA to gain strength to fend off bullies who habitually targeted him.

-He could see other young men wrestling on mats in a separate room on his way to the weight room.
+On his way to the weight room, he could see other young men wrestling on mats in a separate room.
 This sparked a mild curiosity, but he looked down on the idea, thinking how easily he could throw them around.
-But on one fateful day, the YMCA wrestling coach Eddie Zysk asked Len to tryout for their wrestling team.
+But one fateful day, the YMCA wrestling coach Eddie Zysk asked Len to try out for their wrestling team.
 Taking his first steps into the world of wrestling, Len Rossi had no idea what awaited him.

 You have weight classes in schools where you wrestle kids the same age, but Len competed against much older and more experienced men at the YMCA.
 He also tested himself against local college wrestlers.